FabricMC/fabric-docs/develop/entities/first-entity.md

 @[code transcludeWith=:::model_texture_data](@/reference/latest/src/client/java/com/example/docs/entity/model/MiniGolemEntityModel.java)

-This method defines the Mini Golem's 3D model by creating its body, head, and legs as cuboids, setting their positions and texture mappings, and returning a `TexturedModelData` for rendering.
+This method defines the Mini Golem's 3D model by creating its body, head, and legs as cuboids, setting their positions and texture mappings, and returning a `LayerDefinition` for rendering.

 Each part is added with a pivot point for proper animation and alignment, ensuring the model appears correctly in-game.